 I’m happy to share my story in the hopes that justice will be served.
 It’s very ironic to me that when I was in the band Max told me to write a song about “Secret Sacred Things”, wanting to illustrate that LDS temple ceremonies should not be secret if they’re actually sacred.
 Little did I know the secrets Max and others in the band kept, thinking of them as sacred.
 I’m glad that the truth is finally seeing the light of day.

-In 2005, my brother, Micah, connected me with what I thought at the time was a summer music internship opportunity at a hotel in central Florida.
+In 2005, my brother, Micah, connected me with what I considered a summer music internship opportunity at a hotel in central Florida with a band.
 I was a piano performance student at BYU.
-The agreement reached between the part owner, Max, and myself, was that I would have the opportunity to play the piano in their hotel for tips and work at their restaurants.
-Also, if I participated in a music recording project with other returned LDS missionaries in July, I could have free room and board that summer in between my BYU school semesters.
-And so I did.
+I was given the opportunity to play the piano at this hotel for hotel guests, work at the restaurants, and participate in a music recording project with other returned LDS missionaries in July.
+I lived and worked at that hotel for a couple of months that summer in between my BYU school semesters, before heading back to Utah in the fall for school.

 In September of 2006, my wife and I moved permanently to Florida to work at the hotel and join Adam’s Road, now a professing Christian band.